SVI-Capstone/svi_capstone/README.md

 4. Are the individual components of SVI better at predicting COVID cases, then the rank score?

-5. Is the mobility of SVI consistent across cities over time?
+5. How has SVI changed over time over time?

 ## Project Steps
 ### Acquire